Smittayy/DatProj/README.md

 [Sub TDM Boomshots]
+- Max of 32 Players
--Only boomshots for donators ONLY
+- Only boomshots for donators ONLY

 [Execution] -Team
+- Max of 20 Players
--Max of 5 rounds wins
+- Max of 5 rounds wins
--1 live each player
+- 1 live each player

 [Free For All]
+- Max of 15 Players
 - Every man for themselves

 [Guardian (Future)]
+- Max of 50 Players (We maybe change it)
 - Unlimited lives unless Leader is dead.
 - As soon as the leader dies everyone alive is on their last life.